kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### Starvation
 - Starvation occurs when a thread is unable to gain access to a necesssary resource therefore unable to make progress.
 - If another greedy thread is frequently holding a lock on the shared resource, then the starved thread won't get a chance to execute.
+#### How would it happend?
-- How different thread priorities get treated
+- How different thread priorities get treated will depend on the operating system.
+But, generally higher priority threads will be scheduled to execute more often, and that can leave low priority thread feeling hungry
+- Having too many concurrent threads,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2NzU4NDIzMiw4MTY2OTY5NzUsLTM2Mj
+eyJoaXN0b3J5IjpbLTk2NzMxMTk1MSw4MTY2OTY5NzUsLTM2Mj
 k0NDg3LDE5NDYyMzI5OTEsLTE3NTkzMTQwNTgsLTE3Mzk4NjQz
 MDksLTEzNTU2OTYyNDEsOTE3NjQ4OTYxLDIwNjkyNzU0MTksMT
 E2NTExMDgxLDE1OTI5NDg2MTMsLTQyOTU2MTQ5NSw3MDk2OTY3